bbb651/osume/README.md

 ### Arguments
 - `-d`, `--destination` - directory the songs are outputed to, defaults to `~/Music`
-- `-a`, `--all` - extracts all songs of asking which ones to extract
+- `-a`, `--all` - extracts all songs instead of asking which ones to extract

 ## Known Issues
 - All files are extracted not just songs